lawrenceevalyn/THE-DISS/README.md

 * lessons from the French revolution: does not sound like a rabbit hole so much as  - you learning the broader stuff for your field
 * timeline of the French revolution keyed to temperature: also not a rabbit hole, but a cool sideline instead! but after some articles are to readers
 * Wordsworth and More: certainly not a rabbit hole, or sideline -  this sounds like core business

+Notes for meeting with Gillespie:

+items accomplished from last time:
+- scheduled fields exam!
+- finished a readable draft of MA essay journal article and sent it for feedback

+items still in progress from last time:
+- OGS: reviewed requirements, currently drafting Plan of Study
+- meetings with Tom & Terry re: fields questions: I will reach out schedule these today
+- MLA paper: next step was to pick a gamey journal to publish in, I have a shortlist and am narrowing it down
+- think about research questions for my diss that *I* really want to know the answers to:
+-- I am going down a lot of little, odd rabbit holes! (like glowworms) -- I am thinking about Jane Austen, and wondering whether my chronological focus is cutting me off from something interesting... why Austen and not Radcliffe?
+What would the literary canon look like with Radcliffe as our central figure?
+(I re-read Udolpho and it’s GOOD)

+items Alex was going to do:
+- look into ways for me to be involved with DHN
+- sound out Holger re: Shakespeare collaboration

+things to talk about today:
+- MA essay journal article?
+- diss research questions?

 ## October 1, 2017